-Many people hear the call of God which comes through His revelation of Himself through two things—the creation and the conscience within us.
-But only the "few" will respond because they are the ones who are truly hearing.
+Many people hear the call of God coming through His revelation of Himself through creation, the conscience, and the preaching of the Word.
+But only the “few” will respond because they are the ones who are truly hearing.
 Jesus said many times, “He who has ears to hear, let him hear” (Matthew 11:15; Mark 4:9; Luke 8:8, 14:35).
 The point is that everyone has ears, but only a few are listening and responding.
-Not everyone who hears the gospel receives it but only the "few" who have ears to hear.
-The "many" hear, but there is no interest or there is outright antagonism toward God.
+Not everyone who hears the gospel receives it but only the “few” who have ears to hear.
+The “many” hear, but there is no interest or there is outright antagonism toward God.
 Many are called or invited into the kingdom, but none are able to come on their own.
 God must draw the hearts of those who come; otherwise they will not (John 6:44).

 Second Corinthians 5:17 says, “Therefore, if anyone is in Christ, he is a new creation; the old has gone, the new has come.”
 God creates life, grants repentance and gives faith.
 Man is totally unable by himself to do these things which are necessary to enter the kingdom of heaven.
 Ephesians 1:4-6: “For he chose us in him before the creation of the world to be holy and blameless in his sight.
 In love he predestined us to be adopted as his sons through Jesus Christ, in accordance with his pleasure and will—to the praise of his glorious grace, which he has freely given us in the One he loves.”
 Salvation is by God’s will and pleasure for His glory.
 John 6:37-39, 44-45: “All that the Father gives me will come to me, and whoever comes to me I will never drive away.
 For I have come down from heaven not to do my will but to do the will of him who sent me.
 And this is the will of him who sent me, that I shall lose none of all that he has given me, but raise them up at the last day…No one can come to me unless the Father who sent me draws him, and I will raise him up at the last day.
 It is written in the Prophets: ‘They will all be taught by God.’
 Everyone who listens to the Father and learns from him comes to me.”